Soumya-Kushwaha/ML-Model-Explorer/README.md

-# ML-Model-Master
+# ML-Model-Explorer

 ## Overview

-ML Model Master is an interactive Streamlit web application that empowers you to explore various machine learning classifiers and optimize their hyperparameters.
+ML Model Explorer is an interactive Streamlit web application that empowers you to explore various machine learning classifiers and optimize their hyperparameters.
 Experiment with popular datasets and classifiers to understand their impact on classification tasks.

 ## Features